+- Products and Manufacturers: Subject to compliance with requirements, available products that may be incorporated into the Work include, but are not limited to, the following:

-a.
-786; Dow Corning Corp. b.
-898; Pecora Corp.
+- 786; Dow Corning Corp. a.

+- 898; Pecora Corp. b.

-- c.
-600; Tremco, Inc.
+- 600; Tremco, Inc. C.

+- 4. Manufacturer's Warranty: Minimum 15 years.

-- H. Joint-Sealant: One-part latex sealant.
+- C. Joint-Sealant: One-part latex sealant.

-- 1. Application: Interior joints in vertical and horizontal non-traffic surfaces.
+- Application: Interior joints in vertical and horizontal non-traffic surfaces.
+1.

-- 2. Joint Locations: Horizontal and vertical joints around door frames, and joints between dissimilar materials.
+- Joint Locations: Horizontal and vertical joints around door frames, and joints 2. between dissimilar materials.

-- 3. Products and Manufacturers: Subject to compliance with requirements, available products that may be incorporated into the Work include, but are not limited to, the following:
+- Products and Manufacturers: Subject to compliance with requirements, available 3. products that may be incorporated into the Work include, but are not limited to, the following:

-- a.
-AC-20; Pecora Corp.
+- AC-20; Pecora Corp. a.

-- b.
-Sonolac; BASF Building Systems
+- Sonolac; BASF Building Systems b.

-- c.
-Tremco Acrylic Latex 834; Tremco, Inc.
+- Tremco Acrylic Latex 834; Tremco, Inc. C.

+- 4. Manufacturer's Warranty: Minimum 15 years.